Category: Overview

 • Goals: Reach 1,000 paying teams by the end of the year.
 This gives us the revenue to hire our next two engineers.

 • Business Strategy: Win the SMB market by undercutting enterprise tools on price and beating them on ease of use.
 We will rely on product-led growth (PLG) rather than a sales team.
+(This is where your Go-to-Market strategy lives.)

 • Product Strategy: Build the fastest, most intuitive interface in the market.
 Focus on “zero-setup” collaboration so a team can start working in seconds, not days.
 We explicitly choose not to build complex reporting or permissioning features yet.